Resources > Business Finance >

 A reduction in monthly interest repayments could free up cash flow, giving businesses some much-needed breathing space to help with day-to-day operations.

-This will be a relief for those business owners who are currently worrying about how they’re going to deal with the upcoming changes to staffing costs and business rates that come into effect from April.
+This will be a relief for those business owners who have been struggling with increased outgoings following the changes to staffing costs and business rates that came into effect in April.

 Consumers should benefit from a lower interest rate, with less of their income going towards mortgage repayments and other forms of debt.
 Lower monthly household costs should, in theory, lead to more cash in people’s pockets to spend with small businesses.